Frequently Asked Questions & Policies

 What should the pressure be during a massage?
 Is deeper better?

 Everyone has their own personal preference when it comes to the pressure applied in a massage.
 Some people's mottoes are "No pain, no gain" and others really enjoy a lighter, more relaxing touch.
-I tell people that I can only speak for myself, but what I prefer when receiving massage is for the pressure to be deep enough that it feels therapeutic--like it's doing something beneficial for me--but not so deep that I can't breathe normally, am clenching other muscles, or otherwise am in pain or cannot relax during the treatment.
+I tell people that I can only speak for myself, but what I prefer when receiving massage is for the pressure to be deep enough that it feels therapeutic--like it's doing something beneficial for me--but not so deep that I can't breathe normally, am clenching other muscles, or otherwise am in pain or unable to relax during the treatment.

 Please be sure to give honest feedback when prompted by the massage therapist if the pressure is right.
 At any point throughout the massage, if the pressure is too light or too deep for you, I encourage you to say so.